flutter/flutter-intellij/building.md

 ant build
 ```

-Artifacts are written into the `build/` directory.
-For example:
+Artifacts are written into the `build/` directory; for example:

 ```
 build/flutter-intellij.jar